1998 Costa Rican general election: Parliament

-The country was for the time still under a heavy two-party system dynamics and the two main parties at the time; National Liberation Party and Social Christian Unity Party won most of the votes.
+The country was for the time still under a heavy two-party system dynamic and the two main parties at the time; National Liberation Party and Social Christian Unity Party won most of the votes.
 Nevertheless, some third forces also won seats on the Parliament, among them left-wing Democratic Force won two seats.
-It was also the first time that liberal Libertarian Movement and Christian conservative Costa Rican Renewal won seats (one each) in the Parliament both for their future presidential candidates Otto Guevara and Justo Orozco respectively.
+It was also the first time that the Libertarian Movement and Christian conservative Costa Rican Renewal won seats (one each) in the Parliament, both for their future presidential candidates Otto Guevara and Justo Orozco respectively.
 The small party National Integration Party led by medic Walter Muñoz won its only seat in history until the 2018 election.